Mandakini Amte: Magsaysay award

 Amte & her husband were jointly awarded the Magsaysay Award for community leadership in 2008, her citation reads as follows:

 "In electing Prakash Amte and Mandakini Amte to receive the 2008 Ramon Magsaysay Award for Community Leadership, the board of trustees recognizes their enhancing the capacity of the Madia Gonds to adapt positively in today's India, through healing and teaching and other compassionate interventions.

 Commemorative stamp

-The Principality of Monaco brought out a postage stamp in honour of the life and work of Prakash Mandakini in 1995 - just as they had done for Albert Schweitzer in 1955.
-This was only the second time that the Kingdom of Monaco brought out a stamp to honour a foreigner for their humanitarian work.
+The Principality of Monaco brought out a postage stamp in honour of the life and work of Prakash Mandakini in 1995.

 A French couple, Guy and Greet Barthelemy, who had worked with Schweitzer in the early fifties, visited the project in 1992.
 They were moved to see the similarity of conditions at Hemalkasa and those in Africa where Schweitzer worked.
 This French couple went back and appealed to Prince Rainier III of Monaco to publish a postal stamp to honour the Amtes, which was done in 1995.